Notice

 cephfs-data-scan scan_inodes --worker_n 3 --worker_m 4

-It is important to ensure that all workers have completed the scan_extents phase before any workers enter the scan_inodes phase.
+It is important to ensure that all workers have completed the scan_extents phase before any worker enters the scan_inodes phase.

-After completing the metadata recovery, you may want to run cleanup operation to delete ancillary data generated during recovery.
+After completing the metadata recovery process, you may want to run a cleanup operation to delete ancillary data generated during recovery.
+Use a command of the following form to run a cleanup operation:

 cephfs-data-scan cleanup [<data pool>]

-Note, the data pool parameters for ‘scan_extents’, ‘scan_inodes’ and ‘cleanup’ commands are optional, and usually the tool will be able to detect the pools automatically.
-Still you may override this.
-The ‘scan_extents’ command needs all data pools to be specified, while ‘scan_inodes’ and ‘cleanup’ commands need only the main data pool.
+The data pool parameters for scan_extents, scan_inodes and cleanup commands are optional, and usually the tool will be able to detect the pools automatically.
+Still, you may override this.
+The scan_extents command requires that all data pools be specified, but the scan_inodes and cleanup commands require only that you specify the main data pool.

 Using an alternate metadata pool for recovery